paulloz/godot-dotnet-docs/index.md

 The Godot documentation logo is licensed under CC BY 4.0 International.
 See the [LICENSE](https://github.com/godotengine/godot-design/blob/master/LICENSE) file for details.

-The syntax highlighting is provided by [highlight.js](https://github.com/highlightjs/highlight.js), released under BSD license.
-See the [LICENSE](https://github.com/highlightjs/highlight.js/blob/main/LICENSE) file for details.
-The theme used is *StackOverflow Dark* by [Jan Pilzer](https://github.com/Hirse).
+The DocFX theme is a lightly modified version of [darkfx](https://github.com/steffen-wilke/darkfx), distributed under the MIT license and attributed to Steffen Wilke.
+See the [LICENSE](https://github.com/steffen-wilke/darkfx/blob/master/LICENSE) file for details.